Compass Group

 Compass Group plc is a British multinational contract foodservice company headquartered in Chertsey, England.
-It is the largest contract foodservice company in Europe, ahead of Sodexo, employing over 500,000 people.
-It serves meals in locations including offices and factories, schools, universities, hospitals, major sports and cultural venues, mining camps, correctional facilities and offshore oil platforms.
-Compass Group is listed on the London Stock Exchange and is a constituent of the FTSE 100 Index.
+It is the largest contract foodservice company in Europe, employing over 580,000 people as of July 2025.
+It serves meals in locations including offices and factories, schools, universities, hospitals, major sports and cultural venues, mining camps, prisons and offshore oil platforms.
+Compass Group is listed on the London Stock Exchange, as a constituent of the FTSE 100 Index.
+As of July 2025, it has one of the highest market capitalisations on the London Stock Exchange.
 It is also a Fortune Global 500 company.

 History

 Origin

-Compass Group has its origins in a company which was founded by Jack Bateman in 1941 as Factory Canteens Limited and which subsequently became known as Bateman Catering.
+Compass Group has its origins in a company which was founded by Jack Bateman in 1941 as Factory Canteens Limited; subsequently, the company became known as Bateman Catering.
 Bateman Catering and Midland Catering were acquired by conglomerate Grand Metropolitan in 1967 and 1968 respectively and a management buy-out from Grand Metropolitan followed in 1987 when the Compass Group was formed.

 Public listing

 Compass Group was first listed on the London Stock Exchange in 1988.
 Eurest, one of the company's US subsidiaries, was launched in the United States in 1996 to provide dining services to local, regional and national companies within the business and industry markets, including employee dining centers, on-site catering, vending, executive dining, and other services.